Joint Answering and Explanation for Visual Commonsense Reasoning: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} Question Answering (VQA) is to answer a natural language question pertaining to a given image~\cite{VQA_iccv2015, Visual7w}.
-Despite its noticeable progress, existing VQA benchmarks merely address the simple recognition questions (e.g., \emph{how many} or \emph{what color}), while neglecting the explanation of the answer prediction.
-In the light of this, the task of Visual Commonsense Reasoning (VCR)~\cite{DBLP:conf/cvpr/ZellersBFC19} has recently been introduced to bridge this gap.
-Beyond answering the cognition-level questions (Q$\rightarrow$A) as canonical VQA does, VCR further prompts to yield a rationale for the right answer (QA$\rightarrow$R), as shown in Figure \ref{fig:intro}.
+\IEEEPARstart{V}{isual} Question Answering (VQA) is to answer a natural language question pertaining to a given image~\cite{VQA1, VQA2}.
+Despite its noticeable progress, existing VQA benchmarks merely address simple recognition questions (\eg \emph{how many} or \emph{what color}), while neglecting the explanation of answering prediction.
+In light of this, the task of Visual Commonsense Reasoning (VCR)~\cite{R2C} has recently been introduced to bridge this gap.
+Beyond answering the cognition-level questions (Q$\rightarrow$A) as canonical VQA does, VCR further prompts to predict a rationale for the right answer option (QA$\rightarrow$R), as shown in Figure \ref{fig:teaser}. z

-In fact, VCR is more challenging than VQA mainly due to the following two aspects: 1) On the data side - The images in the VCR dataset describe more sophisticated scenes (e.g., social interactions or mental states).
-Therefore, the related questions are rather difficult which often demand high-level visual reasoning capabilities (e.g., \emph{why} or \emph{how}).
-And 2) on the task side - It is hard to holistically produce both the right answer and rationale.
+VCR is made more challenging than VQA roughly in terms of the following two aspects: 1) On the data side -- The images in the VCR dataset describe more sophisticated scenes (\eg social interactions or mental states).
+Therefore, the collected questions are rather difficult and often demand high-level visual reasoning capabilities (\eg \emph{why} or \emph{how}).
+And 2) on the task side -- It is difficult holistically predict both the right answer and rationale.
 VCR models should first predict the right answer, based on which the acceptable rationale can be further inferred from a few candidates.
-As question answering about the complex scenes has been proved non-trivial, locating the right rationale simultaneously in VCR thus leads to more difficulties.
+As question answering about the complex scenes has been proved non-trivial, inferring the right rationale simultaneously in VCR thus leads to more difficulties.